Columbia’s common stock is listed and traded on the New York Stock Exchange (NYSE) under the ticker symbol “CXP,” and has been since October 10, 2013.

 American Stock Transfer & Trust Company Phone: 855-347-0042 (toll-free) Email: help@astfinancial.com (For your protection, please do not send personal or account information via email.)

-AST provides Stockholder Services for Columbia and maintains stock registries for all Columbia stockholders whose shares have not yet been moved to a brokerage account.
-AST also maintains historical account records for most stockholders who owned Columbia shares prior to the Company’s listing on the NYSE on October 10, 2013, up to the point at which the shares were transferred to a brokerage account.
-If your shares are held in a brokerage account at a bank, broker, or custodian, please direct questions to the bank, broker, or custodian with which the shares are held.
+During the time that Columbia was a publicly traded company, AST provided Stockholder Services for Columbia and maintained stock registries for all Columbia stockholders whose shares were not moved to a brokerage account.
+AST maintains historical account records for most stockholders who owned Columbia shares prior to the Company’s listing on the NYSE on October 10, 2013, up to the point at which the shares were transferred to a brokerage account.
+If your shares were held in a brokerage account at a bank, broker, or custodian, please direct questions to the bank, broker, or custodian with which the shares were held.

-If you are unsure of how your shares are held, please contact AST for guidance.
+If you are unsure of how your shares were held, please contact AST for guidance.

 Please contact your IRA account custodian for assistance.
 If your shares are or were held in an IRA with First Trust Retirement as custodian, you may contact them at 855-387-3847 or ftr@dstsystems.com.